 Why Janoshik.
 Every published Remy Peptides batch is sent to Janoshik Analytical, an independent third-party peptide testing lab based in the EU.
 Janoshik is the lab most frequently cited by research-peptide suppliers because every certificate carries a task number and verification key that lets any third party cross-check the report against the Janoshik server.
 Remy does not host or edit the reports — the PDFs and images are reproduced exactly as Janoshik issued them.

 What HPLC measures, and doesn't.
-Reverse-phase HPLC on a C18 stationary phase separates the parent peptide fraction from peptide-related impurities (truncated sequences, deletion variants, synthesis byproducts) and quantifies the parent peak as a percentage of the total peptide-related area under the curve.
-It does not detect non-peptide content — water, salts, residual organic solvents, or endotoxin.
-A 99.7% HPLC number means 99.7% of the peptide-related material is the parent molecule; it says nothing about the dry-fill or sterility profile, which is why the vial line carries a fuller workup.
+Reverse-phase HPLC on a C18 column separates the target peptide from peptide-related impurities (truncated sequences, deletion variants, synthesis byproducts) and reports the parent peak as a percentage of total peptide area.
+It only sees peptide content — not water, salts, residual solvents, or endotoxin.
+So a 99.7% number means 99.7% of the peptide material is the right molecule; it tells you nothing about sterility or dry-fill.
+That's why the vials get the extra panels.

 Why endotoxin, TFA, and heavy metals on the vial line.
-The pen line ships pre-formulated and pH-balanced, so the relevant Janoshik panel is HPLC purity of the dissolved peptide.
-The vial line ships as a lyophilized solid for end-user reconstitution, which makes residual-process panels load-bearing: residual TFA from solid-phase synthesis can interfere with cell-based readouts; heavy metals (As, Cd, Pb, Hg) measured by ICP-MS speak to upstream synthesis and dry-fill; bacterial endotoxin via LAL quantifies lipopolysaccharide fragments that can persist through fill steps and confound in-vitro immune-signalling assays.
-Publishing all four panels is the documentation-first option in the Remy range — see the HPLC purity guide for more on what each number does and doesn't speak to.
+Pens ship pre-formulated and pH-balanced, so HPLC purity of the dissolved peptide is the panel that matters.
+Vials ship as a freeze-dried solid that you reconstitute yourself, so we add three more: residual TFA (carryover from solid-phase synthesis that can skew cell-based assays), heavy metals via ICP-MS (As, Cd, Pb, Hg), and bacterial endotoxin via LAL (lipopolysaccharide fragments that can survive fill steps and confound immune-signalling readouts).
+Every vial batch gets all four.
+The HPLC purity guide goes deeper on what each number actually means.

 Frequently Asked